Feature Friday: Einstein a Go-Go

 Feature Friday: FungiSight

-This week I had a chat with another of our amazing ex-students about her SciComm work since studying with us.
+This week I had a chat with another of our amazing former students about her SciComm work since studying with us.
 Today I am proud to introduce Grace, a peer-student from my time studying Communication for Research Scientists.
 Grace spent 10 years towards becoming a vet, until she discovered botany during her undergrad.
-This is where she discovered mycology – the branch …June 5, 2020
+This is where she discovered mycology – the …June 5, 2020

 Attack of the (Ice Cream) Cones: The Science Behind Brain Freeze